Welcome to Books for Pakistan

 A major goal of our program since its inception has been to provide books for children to take home.
 A 2010 study involving 70,000 students from 27 countries revealed that having books in the home was more predictive of children’s educational attainment than the father’s occupation or the family’s standard of living.
 The greatest impact of book access was seen among the least educated and poorest families.*

-The Sustainable Development Goals 2015-2030 recognize that access to education is a human right and vital for the sustainability of all development and peace.
+The United Nations Sustainable Development Goals 2015-2030 recognize that access to education is a human right and vital for the sustainability of all development and peace.
 Yet, according to UNESCO, 3 million girls remain out of primary school in Pakistan.

 *(Citation: Evans, M.; Kelley, J.; Sikora, J; and Treiman, D. 2010.
 Family scholarly culture and educational success: Books and schooling in 27 nations.
 Research in Social Stratification and Mobility.
 Volume 28, Issue 2, June 2010, 171–197.)